 …… and many others.

 About the Software

-The Workspace is a web-based data management system built on open-source software and focuses on addressing the acute needs of scientists working together across organizational and disciplinary boundaries.
+The Workspace is a web-based data management system built on open-source software that addresses the need of researchers working together across organizational and disciplinary boundaries.
 This platform is continuously improved based on analysis of user workflows, and all users and organizations in the Workspace benefit from incremental feature refinements.
 The Workspace currently has the following capabilities:

 - Secure group, user, and project profiles

 Users of the Workspace have a password-protected user profile which is associated with one or more disciplinary groups or research programs.
 Users may navigate between their groups or programs to view and share data.
 Transfer of data and information occur over Secure Socket Layer (SSL) encryption for all interactions with the Workspace.
 The Workspace supports Google’s applications authentication system, so if users are already logged into a Google applications account (e.g., Gmail, Google Docs, etc.), they can launch the Workspace without the need to re-authenticate.